qornanali/faq-bot/docs/en/how-to-make-faq-bot.md

     end
 end
 ```

+The contents of the modified `#text_for_answer` function in the `WebhooksController` class are:

+1. If previously we hardcode the text to be used in return to the customer,
+we now perform a query to the database via `Answer` model.

+2. Then we take the contents of the `text` field which we get from the query results.

+3. Use the text as the text of the message that will be the reply to the customer.

 After that you can test by sending message to your facebook page.
 Don't forget to make sure you have done in [this section](#testing-webhook-in-facebook-app)